-This brief is the ninth in the series, Hospital Community Benefits after the ACA.
-Earlier briefs address the requirements for tax-exempt hospitals established by §9007 of the Affordable Care Act (ACA) and assessed federal and state approaches to community benefit regulation.
+This report is the ninth in the series, Hospital Community Benefits after the ACA.
+Earlier reports address the requirements for tax-exempt hospitals established by §9007 of the Affordable Care Act (ACA) and assessed federal and state approaches to community benefit regulation.

 The implementation strategy requirements of California, Illinois, Indiana, New Hampshire, Rhode Island, and Texas were enacted prior to the ACA.
 Whether, how, and when these states will reassess state requirements in response to the ACA is unknown.
 Certain aspects of the state implementation strategy requirements of Maryland, New York, Vermont, and Washington were adopted post-ACA.